 - 1. Excess revenue collections in any of the identified non-tax revenue sources from its corresponding revenue collection target, as reflected in the BESF; - 2.
 New revenue collections or those arising from new tax or non-tax sources which are not part of, nor included, in the original revenue sources reflected in the BESF; or - 3.
-Approved loans for foreign-assisted projects (FAPs).
+Approved loans for FAPs.